Sentry Page Protection

 1 Year Rolling Currency Performance

-- Over the past 12 months rolling period the top performing major currency has been Gold with the Japanese Yen the worst performing.
+- Over the past 12 months rolling period the top performing major currency has been Gold with the Canadian Dollar the worst performing.

 3 Month Rolling Currency Performance

-- Over the past 3 month rolling period the top performing currency has been the Swedish Krona with the US Dollar Index lagging.
+- Over the past 3 month rolling period the top performing currency has been Gold with the Australian Dollar lagging.

 1 Month Rolling Currency Performance

-- Over the past 1 month rolling period the top performing currency has been the Japanese Yen with the US Dollar Index lagging.
+- Over the past 1 month rolling period the top performing currency has been Gold with the British Pound lagging.

 Past Week Currency Performance

-- Over the past week the top performing major currency was the Japanese Yen with Gold lagging.
+- Over the past week the top performing major currency was the Japanese Yen with the Euro lagging.

 Commentary: